En-ROADS Dynamics🔗

 2. Non-CO2 Emissions Affect Temperature Significantly🔗

-Methane (CH4), N2O, and the F-gases are controlled by the Methane & Other Gases slider.
-Adjusting this has a large impact on temperature.
+Methane (CH4), N2O, and the F-gases are controlled by the Agricultural Emissions and Waste and Leakage sliders.
+Adjusting these sliders has a large impact on temperature.
 This implies significant changes in livestock management and consumption, waste management, fertilizer use, and industry.
 These emissions currently make up around 26% of total greenhouse gas emissions.

 This addresses questions such as:

-To illustrate this point: See the “Greenhouse Gas Net Emissions by Gas – Area” and "Greenhouse Gas Net Emissions" graphs and adjust the Methane & Other Gases slider.
-See the scenario below – highly reducing Methane & Other Gases emissions achieves a significant reduction in 2100 temperature.
+To illustrate this point: See the “Greenhouse Gas Net Emissions by Gas – Area” and "Greenhouse Gas Net Emissions" graphs and adjust the Agricultural Emissions slider and Waste and Leakage slider.
+See the scenario below – highly reducing CH4, N2O, and F-gas emissions achieves a significant reduction in 2100 temperature.

 View this scenario in En-ROADS.